Rob Bartlett: Career

 On the final season of Elementary in Summer 2019, Bartlett played the recurring character of 'Captain Bill Dwyer' in a 5-Episode Story Arc.

 Bartlett continues to make appearances in venues throughout the United States.

 He is an advocate, fundraiser, board member, and trustee of The Long Island Crohn's and Colitis Foundation.
 Both he and one of his sons suffer from Crohn's.

 Personal

-Bartlett attended Alfred University in New York State during the late 70's.
-He lives on Long Island with his wife Sharon and their four sons.
+Bartlett attended Alfred University in New York State during the late '70s.
+He lives on Long Island with his wife Sharon and their three sons.